Why More is Possible in the Cloud

 At present, 65% of Tyler’s clients are selecting cloud deployments for their solutions.
 New Castle County, Delaware, for instance, transitioned to a cloud-based ERP solution and is now enjoying intuitive, user-centered workflows, self-service capabilities for customers, and increased transparency and dashboard reporting.
 “From a technology perspective, cloud solutions eliminate hardware costs, ongoing maintenance, and operations costs,” said Michael Hojnicki, New Castle County’s chief of technology.
 “County leadership predicts ROI will materialize from process efficiencies and improved quality of financial data.”

-Ramsey County, Minnesota, used the cloud-native Socrata open data platform and Perspectives to simplify the annual assessor report in a way that is usable and makes sense for all stakeholders.
+Ramsey County, Minnesota, used the cloud-native Tyler's Data & Insights, powered by Socrata, open data platform and Perspectives to simplify the annual assessor report in a way that is usable and makes sense for all stakeholders.
 Pierce County, Washington, used the same solution to automate a public ARPA performance report by surfacing financial data in an intuitive, web-based report.

 The City of Los Angeles, California, created internal and external access to nearly 1,800 datasets through a cloud-based, centralized DataLA portal.
 The portal lets residents, employees, other jurisdictions, and the media view and work with the data in several ways.
 Commonly requested information is formatted into easy-to-understand views.
 Intuitive dashboards present summary data about city services and expenditures, as well as progress on sustainability plans for the environment and economy.